 To name a few of their similarities, they are alike in taste which is mild and sweet.
 Not to mention, they almost look the same whether filleted or not.
 One way to tell their difference is by their texture.
 Basa’s meat, although still flakey, is slightly coarse and grainier compared to swai’s slightly crackly texture— though we don’t think anyone would notice much once the creamy sauces and delectable stew base are added.

 Green Striped Bass

 Haddock is said to be best accompanied by ingredients such as tomatoes, potatoes, and garlic, kind of like this fish stew with ginger and tomatoes recipe.
-Although Haddock is best known to replace cod in recipes, is also used to stand in for swai if you’re looking for a more healthy alternative.
+Although Haddock is best known to replace cod in recipes, it can also be used to stand in for swai fish if you’re looking for a more healthy alternative.
 For most parts, they are similar in taste and color.

 The difference lies in their texture.
 Unlike swai’s tender and delicate meat, haddock’s meat is firmer and leaner.
 There’s also very little fat thanks to said lean meat.
 If you’re going to use haddock, we recommend using this alternative for recipes that don’t need fats as much.

 If you’re looking for a fish that can stand in for swai’s flavor profile rather than texture, then pacific cod can do the trick just as nicely as it is just as mild-tasting.
 The Pacific cod differs from swai fish in texture.
 Despite having very rough skin, Pacific cod has firm and chunky meat which is ideal for frying or baking like this baked cod recipe.
 Of course, you’re free to remove the skin like how you would salmon.